Harvest is the most exciting (and humbling) time of the year for a winemaker.

 For all this season’s challenges, I think the resulting wine will be very approachable early on.
 Vintage 2011—which we’ve dubbed the “vintage of the long faces” due much in part to low yields for grower and winery alike—crossed the finish line at Jordan October 27 bathed in an autumn glow that even made my visiting cousins from Vermont jealous.
 This year, the beauty of fall welcoming wine country visitors surely comes at a price to the farmer.
 The two events that marked the vintage–the untimely rain at bloom, which affected fertilization, and the untimely rain showers in October–resulted in an overall 35% reduction in crop for us.
 Almost every grower I know suffered at least a 20% drop in average yield and some as much as 50%.
 But this year’s fruit has vivid aromas of cherries, strawberries and blackberries with nice, firm acidity to frame the fruit.
 Tannins are not quite as broad as last year—definitely softer and surprisingly pleasing for such a young wine.

-So how did we beat the odds a make solid wines?
+So how did we beat the odds to make solid wines?
 We used every resource available to analyze situations in each vineyard and react swiftly to preserve the integrity of the grapes’ flavors.
 Waiting to respond to prevailing harvest conditions would definitely have put us in a high-risk venture.
 Preparation and quick action were required immediately at the spring flowering of the vines in May.
 Changes in canopy management, fruit dropping from weak shoots, additional leafing and green fruit removal (veraison thinning) in August only added to the diminished returns from Mother Nature.
 But mediocrity has no place in making great wines so diligent effort needs to be made on all levels.

 The two rains early October set the table for the rest of the vintage.
 Luckily, our Chardonnay and most of our Merlot slid into our presses and tanks just before the initial drops of rain began on October 4—and I mean just before.
 We actually had to cover our Merlot gondolas with tarps next to the crushpad as the sprinkles began to fall.
 It was a huge relief.
 The 2011 Chardonnay had beautiful acidity and pure stone fruit flavors, as it was spared exposure to heat spikes this year.